Deaf and Hard of Hearing Student Services

 To Receive Accommodations:

-Contact the office of Deaf and Hard of Hearing Student Services (DHHSS) and arrange an appointment to meet with the program coordinator.
+Contact the office of Deaf and Hard of Hearing Student Services (DHHSS) at 502.213.4218 to arrange an appointment to meet with the program manager.

 When you come for your appointment bring either a copy of an audiogram or a physician s statement that discloses your degree of hearing loss.
 Accommodations cannot be granted without appropriate documentation.